danmig06/nscript.dat-tool/README.md

 # nscript.dat-tool
 decryptor/encryptor for NScripter's nscript.dat files, a reverse engineering of the original windows-only nsdec.exe tool

-As stated above, as far as i'm aware, there doesn't exist any copy of nsdec (the original decryptor for script files in the visual novel engine NScripter) for systems other than windows, and it is close-source like its engine. (original sdk at http://nscripter.insani.org/sdk.html)<br>
+As stated above, as far as i'm aware, there doesn't exist any copy of nsdec (the original decryptor for script files in the visual novel engine NScripter) and nscmake (the encryptor) for systems other than windows, and it is close-source like its engine. (original sdk at http://nscripter.insani.org/sdk.html)<br>

 <h2>Usage:</h2>
   <h4>to decrypt a script:</h4><br>